-Prerequisites: MATH 95 with a C or higher or appropriate placement scores & concurrent enrollment in MATH 120

-College Algebra Support is a corequisite course for Math 120.
-College Algebra is an option for students who scored close to, but bellow the recommended placement score for college-level mathematics.
+2 credits.
+2 hours.
+(Lecture 2 HOURS.)
+Prerequisite: MATH 95 with a C or higher or appropriate placement scores.
+College Algebra Support is a corequisite course for Math 120 - College Algebra and is an option for students who scored close to, but below the recommended placement score for college-level mathematics.
 Students must enroll concurrently in Math 99 and Math 120.
 Math 99 offers coaching on foundational skills necessary for student success in Math 120.
-The content of Math 99 is directly aligned to the course objectives and content of Math 120, but allows for flexibility to fit individual student needs.
+The content of Math 99 is directly aligned to the course objectives and content of Math 120 but allows for flexibility to fit individual student needs.
 Enrollment in Math 99 provides students an opportunity to receive immediate support.